machineghost/Classy-Redux/README.md

         }

         toggleTodo(action, state) {
-            // If you do return a "truthy" value it becomes the new state return state.map((id, todo) {
+            // If an action handler return a ("truthy") value that value becomes the new state return state.map((id, todo) {
                 if (todo.id === action.id)  {
                     todo.completed = !todo.completed;